22 October 2006

 This is an ad with a cultural agenda.
 It's a feminist agenda, one that I favour, but I want to take a moment to remark on the squidgy frustrations I nonetheless feel with it.

 First, as I said in the previous post, it's annoying to see feminist ideas being coöpted and not even recognized as feminist.
 Remember conservatives suddenly discover that Afghan women were oppressed by the Taliban?
 Having feminist ideas unrecognized as such is, in a certain sense, a victory, since it means those ideas have become pervasive.
-But it also is frustrating to feminists who know people around us who embrace feminist ideas but refuse to call themselves “feminists” because they somehow have it in their heads that we believe ... uh ... something bad ... about women being victims ... or something like that.
+But it also is frustrating to feminists who know people around us who embrace feminist ideas but refuse to call themselves “feminists” because they somehow have it in their heads that feminists believe ... uh ... something bad ... about women being victims ... or something like that.

 Second, it's disconcerting to see this in the context of advertising.
 Especially in the context of advertising for a company that's in the beauty products business.
 As Ampersand at Alas, A Blog observes about the earlier “Real Women Have Real Curves” Dove campaign: